-ABC cancels 'Roseanne' after TV star tweets racial slur
+ABC cancels TV's Roseanne hours after star's racist 'ape' tweet

 “Roseanne” was ABC’s biggest hit of the 2017-2018 season.
 The show drew an average of 18.7 million viewers, second only to CBS sitcom “The Big Bang Theory,” according to Nielsen data through May 20.

+ABC aired 10 episodes of “Roseanne” from March until May.
+In late March, the network announced it had renewed the show for another season.

-The original “Roseanne” aired from 1988 to 1997.
+The original “Roseanne” ran from 1988 to 1997.
 It featured a blue-collar family, the Conners, with overweight parents struggling to get by and was praised for its realistic portrayal of working-class life.

 President Donald Trump has latched onto the show’s huge viewership as evidence that his supporters, which include Barr, want shows that speak to their concerns.

+It is not the first time a furor erupted over “Planet of the APE” comparisons with an Obama administration figure.

+In 2015, Spanish-language U.S. television network Univision fired presenter Rodner Figueroa after he likened then-first lady Michelle Obama to a cast member of the film “Planet of the Apes.”

-Reporting by Lisa Richwine and Eric Kelsey; Editing by James Dalgleish and Steve Orlofsky
+Reporting by Lisa Richwine and Eric Kelsey; Editing by Bill Tarrant and Steve Orlofsky